denartha10/WebComponentFlow/README.md

 * Zoom and pan the board with keyboard modifiers
 * Dark mode support via CSS class toggle
 * Bundled with VanJS so consumers don’t need separate dependencies
+* Bundled with default CSS so consumers do not need to style themselves
 * UMD build for easy inclusion via CDN or npm

 ## Installation